dotnet/project-system/docs/repo/property-page-architecture.md

 ### 9. Standard property providers

 CPS has an implementation of `IProjectPropertiesProvider` that handles reading and writing data to the MSBuild project file (the `ProjectPropertiesProvider`), among others.
-As many of the properties that we change through the project properties UI are in fact stored in the project file, we may heavy (though implicit) use of this type.
+As many of the properties that we change through the project properties UI are in fact stored in the project file, we make heavy (though implicit) use of this type.
 Generally we only need to think about this type when we run up against its limitations, at which point we need to think about custom `IProjectPropertiesProvider`s.

 ### 10. Custom property providers